-As we have always noted, in any market situation there are opportunities, especially with the earningsseason around the corner to change the market momentum and action.
-You don’t have to be smart before you can make moneyin the stock market because the way it moves is always changing.
-As such, whatyou need is to think differently and educate yourself, using home study packs and videos, especially mastering the earnings season for profitable trading and investing in any market situation/cycle.
+As we have always noted, in any market situation there are opportunities, especially with the earnings season kicking off in the coming week, with the possibility of changing market momentum and action.
+You don’t have to be smart before you can make money in the stock market because the way it moves is always changing.
+As such, what you need is to think differently and educate yourself, using home study packs and videos, especially mastering the earnings season for profitable trading and investing in any market situation/cycle.
 That means we do not equate an “up” market with a “good” market and vice–versa.
-Markets present different opportunities to make money at different times but to manage risk diversification across assets class, sectors, region and currency.
+Markets present different opportunities to make money at different times but to manage risk diversification across assets class, sectors, region, and currency.

 Movement Of NSEASI

-Low priced stocks dominated the advancers table during the week, despite the fact that decliners were more in the ratio of 59:13, while the impetus behind the week’s performance was relatively strong, as Money Flow Index read 58.58bps, compared to 58.77bps in the previous week, despite the continued selloffs.
+The advancers’ table for the period was dominated by low priced stocks, despite the fact that decliners were more in the ratio of 36:26, while the momentum behind the week’s performance was relatively strong, with Money Flow Index reading 68.38bps, up from 61.66bps in the previous week, despite the negative sentiments.

-The strength behind the NSE’s index movement on a daily and weekly chart have been weakened with the ADX reads 20.48 points from last week 21.78points, on positive sentiments as revealed by Investdata’s Sentiment Report for the week, showing 85% ‘buy’ volume and sell position of 15% with the transaction volume index at 0.49.
+Impetus behind the NSE’s index movement on a daily and weekly chart have been mixed with the ADX reading 18.48 points from last week’s 18.98 points, on positive sentiments as revealed by Investdata’s Sentiment Report for the week, showing 82% ‘buy’ position and sell volume of 18% with the transaction volume index at 0.68.

 Bearish Sectoral Indices

-Activities for the week in terms of volume and value were up by 30.09% and 7.24% respectively, as investors traded 961.83m shares worth N9.18bn, from the previous week 739.38m units valued at N8.56bn.
-The week’s volume was boosted by trades in financial services, consumer goods and oil/gas stocks, especially FBN Holdings, Guaranty Trust Bank, UBA, Nestle and Transcorp.
+Activities during the week in terms of volume and value were mixed with volume traded inching up by 8.27%, as investors traded 1.02bn shares, up from the previous week’s 901.54m units, even as traded value dropped by 44.68% to N7.44bn, from N13.45bn in the previous week.
+The week’s volume was boosted by trades in financial services, oil/gas and consumer goods stocks, especially Sterling Bank, FCMB, FBN Holdings, Oando and Flourmills.

-Okomu Oil and Royal Exchange Assurance were the best performing stocks during the period, gaining 20.94% and 13.04%respectively, closing at N77.40 and N0.26per unit on positive sentiment and market forces.
-On the flip side, Nahco and Learn Africa lost 24.34% and 21.48% respectively, closing at N2.00 and N1.06 per share on the price adjustment for a dividend of 30 kobo and selloffs respectively.
+Cutix and NPF Microfinance were the best performing stocks during the period, after gaining 10.30% and 10.00% respectively, closing at N1.82 and N1.32 per unit on market forces.
+On the flip side, Linkage Assurance and Nigerian Breweries lost 14.89% and 11.89% respectively, closing at N0.40 and N30.00 per share on price adjustment for script dividend and profit taking respectively.

-We expect the volatility and negative sentiment to continue ahead of expectedly Q2 earnings decline that are being factored into the ongoing asset revaluation by fund managers and individual investors after one month of distribution as selloffs gains momentum.
+We expect the mixed trend and volatility to continue as the MPC meets on Monday, with the half-year earnings reporting season kicking off in the midst of ongoing asset revaluation by fund managers and individual investors after one month of distribution, as selloffs gain momentum.
 This correction is, nonetheless, creating opportunities for short-term trading, using the value area called resistance and support level in the midst of earnings reporting season.

-We cannot also rule out investors pricing in government inconsistent policies and weak macroeconomic data from May Inflation rate of 12.4% and June PMI of 41.1 points which thrown returns on most investment classes into a negative with yields below the level which showed that inflation has risen close to the Central Bank of Nigeria’s benchmark Monetary Policy Rate (MPR) at 12.5%.
-Declining industrial productivity that points to recession.
+We cannot also rule out investors pricing in government’s inconsistent policies and weak macroeconomic data as the June Inflation report helps investors determine by how much it has thrown returns in most investment classes into negative yields.
+Already, inflation has risen close to the Central Bank of Nigeria’s benchmark Monetary Policy Rate (MPR) at 12.5%, even as the declining industrial productivity points to the reality of a recession.

-The sectoral rotational wave will help investors to cash in on low cap stocks and sectors that have suffered huge losses before now.
-Already investors are looking the way of healthcare, Airline services providers, among sectors likely to be impacted positively in the much anticipated global and domestic economic reset.
+The sectoral rotational wave will help investors cash in on low cap stocks and sectors that have suffered huge losses before now.
+Already investors are looking the way of healthcare, airline service providers, among sectors likely to be impacted positively in the much anticipated global and domestic economic reset.

 Already, we notice that investors are taking position in healthcare and other defensive stocks likely to survive this meltdown, as seen in the increased trading in them, even as the global markets continue on the recovery path, with the gradual easing of the lockdown.